 12 French words with no English translation

-French is known as a “poetic” language, but what does that really mean?
+The French language is known as “poetic”, but what does that really mean?
 It might be that the French are genius at coming up with words for concepts that all humans understand, but most cultures never think to put a name to.

 In that spirit, here are 12 French terms without an easy English translation—because as any good poet knows, you don’t use a whole sentence when a single word will suffice.